 Significant Figures and Uncertainty in Calculations

-Once you have your measurement, you are most likely going to use it in a calculation of some sort.
+Once you have your measurement, you may use it in a calculation.
 In a calculation, the uncertainty of the result is determined by the uncertainty of the measurements.

 - Addition and Subtraction